richi3f/candy-calc/README.md

-# candy-calc
+# Candy Calc

-A tool that calculates the optimum amount of experience candies required for a Pokémon to reach a certain level
+This tool calculates the optimum amount of Exp.
+Candy that is required for a Pokémon to reach a certain level.

+Pokémon is &copy; of Nintendo, 1995-2019.